rolandholik/Quixote/Documentation/tsem.rst

 modeling domains/namespaces in a known trust state.

-TSEM is implemented as a Linux Security Module (LSM) and is designed to be self-contained, with little or no dependency on kernel infrastructure, other than the LSM hooks themselves.
+TSEM is implemented as a Linux Security Module (LSM) and is designed to be self-contained with little or no dependency on kernel infrastructure, other than the LSM hooks themselves.

 In addition, TSEM implements its equivalent of mandatory access